Biden highlights Hyundai announcement of $10B US investment

 A central theme for the trip, Biden’s first to Asia as president, is to tighten U.S. alliances in the Pacific to counter China’s influence in the region.

 But within the Biden administration, there’s an ongoing debate about whether to lift some of the $360 billion in Trump-era tariffs on China.
-Earlier this week, Treasury Secretary Janet Yellen said some of the tariffs are doing more harm to U.S. business and consumers than they are to China.
+U.S. Treasury Secretary Janet Yellen recently said some of the tariffs are doing more harm to U.S. business and consumers than they are to China.

-Sullivan said the president’s national security and economic teams were still reviewing “how to move beyond the trade approach of the previous administration.”

 On Tuesday, Japan will host Biden at a summit for the Quad, a four-country strategic alliance that also includes Australia and India.
 The U.S. president will then return to Washington.